MohamedShawkyBayoumi/Classic-Arcade-Game-Clone/README.md

 -you shouldn't crash any bugs to don't lose lives

+-you should arrive at the top to win

 -you should play it on any devices , it's responsive for all devices

 ## Code_Dependencies